Thursday, 27 May 2021

 <meta-parenthesis>

-Other people conversant with word "node" include doctors, and people working in the area of networks and/or databases.
+Other people conversant with the word "node" include doctors, and people working in the area of networks and/or databases.
 My exposure to database software is getting on for 20 years out of date, but one of the earlier systems was called quipu (and there's an account of the early days of LDAP development [Lightweight Directory Access Protocol, if you must know] here).
 This directory-related name was taken from a messaging and/or recording device made of knotted string.
 A quipu, as Wikipedia explains...

 ...usually consisted of cotton or camelid fiber strings.
 The Inca people used them for collecting data and keeping records, monitoring tax obligations, properly collecting census records, calendrical information, and for military organization...The cords stored numeric and other values encoded as knots, often in a base ten positional system.
 A quipu could have only a few or thousands of cords....The configuration of the quipus has been "compared to string mops.
 Archaeological evidence has also shown the use of finely carved wood as a supplemental, and perhaps sturdier, base to which the color-coded cords would be attached.
 A relatively small number have survived.